Mental Health Awareness Month

 The Proclamation signed by Senator Rich and the Broward County Commission, declaring May as Mental Health Awareness month illustrates their commitment to improve the lives of those with mental illness and their families.

-To-date the following cities and towns in Broward have also signed Proclamations:
+To date, in 2020, the following cities and towns in Broward have also signed Proclamations:

 - Cooper City